 The parish strives to provide a welcoming community, in a quiet country setting, where individual members can work out their salvation and serve as a witness to the Orthodox Faith.

 Services are in English, following the Old Church calendar (Julian calendar), and encompass a moderately full cycle of services in the Russian tradition.
 The community is debt-free and has its own church building, fellowship hall, guest facilities, cemetery, and a church library and bookstore.

 Children's classes and instruction for catechumens are provided.

-For more information about the clergy and services, view the Administrative Section of this site.
+For more information about the clergy, view the Administrative Section of this site.